Maternal Grandparents: Role, Bond & Influence on Child’s Growth

 When we begin to dissect why a majority feel closer to their maternal grandparents, the primary factor that pops up is the genetic influence.

 Scientific theories suggest a strong genetic bond between the maternal grandparents and their grandchildren, especially the maternal grandmother.
 Maternal grandmother gives birth to the mothers who give birth to the children, and hence they share a closer connection with their maternal grandmother.
-It is also found that across the world, irrespective of the geographical and societal differences, maternal grandparents are likely to accept more responsibility for the kids and be more with them.
+It is also found that across the world, irrespective of the geographical and societal differences, maternal grandparents are likely to accept more responsibility for the kids and be more involved with them.

 Maternal grandmothers share 25% X-relatedness to their grandchildren, while paternal grandmothers give one of their X-chromosomes to their granddaughters, but nothing to their grandsons.
 This share makes paternal grandmothers 0% X-related to their grandsons and 50% X-related to their granddaughters.